Laharah/convertFlac/README.md

         -r, --recursive     recurses through a directory looking for flac files to convert.
 Often used in conjunction with '-c' to maintain directory structure for converted files

+        --folder-suffix SF  A suffix to append to cloned folders. ex " [V0]"

         --delete-flacs      delete input flacs after transcode.
 Cleans up empty directories as well. (use without "-c" or "-o" to simulate an inplace